percy/cli/packages/core/README.md

 - `discovery` - Limited snapshot specific discovery options
   - `allowedHostnames`, `requestHeaders`, `authorization`, `disableCache`, `userAgent`

 Common snapshot options are also accepted and will override instance snapshot options.
-[See intance options](#options) for common snapshot and discovery options.
+[See instance options](#options) for common snapshot and discovery options.

 ### `#capture(options)`